-"The Creator's Game" wins the 2018 winner of the Canadian Studies Network Book of the Year awardPosted: Friday, October 26, 2018
+"The Creator's Game" wins the 2018 Canadian Studies Network Book of the Year awardPosted: Friday, October 26, 2018

 Congratulations to Allan Downey!
 The Creator's Game has won the 2018 Canadian Studies Network Book of the Year Award.